What is Thermography?

 While x-rays, CT scans, ultrasound, and MRI scans are all tests of "anatomy" that measure structures of your body, thermography is unique in its ability to measure your physiological changes and metabolic processes.

-What Else Can Thermography Help Detect in Your Body?
+What Else Can Thermography Help Monitor in Your Body?

-Early stage disease detection is another area in which thermography excels.
-For instance, let's takeheart disease prevention.
+Early thermal changes can be detected with thermography and is an area in which thermography excels.
+For instance, let's take heart disease prevention.

-Thermography screenings can assess heart function and detect inflammation in the carotid arteries (which may be a precursor to stroke and blood clots).
+Thermography screenings can assess heart function and detect thermal changes in the carotid arteries (which may be a precursor to stroke and blood clots).
 When inflammation and/or occlusion of the carotid is visible, your doctor may do additional testing.
 Earlier detection of a heart problem may save your life.

 And here are some other examples: